“34. Finances and Audits,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 For more information about activities, see chapter 20.

 The stake president or his counselor who is chairman of the stake audit committee calls at least two stake auditors.
-These auditors should be trustworthy brethren who hold current temple recommends.
+These brothers and sisters should hold current temple recommends.
 If possible, they should be experienced in accounting or auditing.
-They should be approved by the stake presidency and high council, but they are not sustained and are not usually set apart.
+They should be approved by the stake presidency and high council.
+However, they are not sustained and are not usually set apart.

 High councilors may also serve as stake auditors.
 However, the stake clerk and assistant stake clerks may not be called as auditors.
 Those who serve as auditors may also hold other callings.